 Before Fox Rothschild

-Prior to joining Fox Rothschild, Brittney was an associate in the Washington, DC office of a national law firm, where she started as a law clerk.
-Brittney also clerked for the Virginia Department of Environmental Quality and a consumer bankruptcy law firm in Richmond, Virginia.
+Prior to joining Fox Rothschild, Brittney was an associate in the Washington, DC office of a national law firm where she practiced international trade law, environmental law and civil litigation.
+Brittney also clerked for the Virginia Department of Environmental Quality and focused on the revision of water quality and clean energy regulations.

 Brittney interned in the immigration clinic of a full-service law firm.
 Before attending law school, she worked as a government relations research assistant at a public affairs firm.